What are custody fees on ADRs at IBKR, Fidelity, Vanguard, Robinhood, Charles Schwab, Etrade and other online brokers?

 Brokers ADR Fees

-Transfer agents and banks that sponsor American Depositary Receipts (ADRs) are permitted to charge holders an annual custody ADR fee of anywhere from $0.005 to $0.05 per share.
+Transfer agents and banks that manage American Depositary Receipts (ADRs) are allowed to charge holders a yearly custody ADR fee that ranges from $0.005 to $0.05 per share.

-The fee is administered through the Depository Trust Company (DTC) which typically will be subtracted from the gross dividend amount payable and/or collected from your broker's clearing firm by the DTC and deducted from your account if the ADR does not pay a dividend.
-The fee will be posted to your monthly account statement and transaction history pages as "ADR Custody Fee" or "ADR Pass-Thru Fee."
+This fee is handled through the Depository Trust Company (DTC), which usually takes it out of your gross dividend payment.
+If the ADR does not pay a dividend, the fee is collected from your broker's clearing firm by the DTC and deducted from your account.
+The fee will appear on your monthly account statement and transaction history as "ADR Custody Fee" or "ADR Pass-Thru Fee."

 Brokers ADR Commissions

 ADR commissions are different from ADR fees.
-As you see from the table below, most brokers don't charge ADR commissions:
+As you can see from the table below, most brokers do not charge ADR commissions:

 How can I trade ADRs?

-ADRs trade like U.S. issues and are quoted in American dollars.
-You can place ADR orders online for your brokerage and brokerage retirement accounts (e.g., IRA, SEP-IRA, Keogh, etc.).
-Some ADRs are marginable.
+ADRs trade like U.S. stocks and are priced in U.S. dollars.
+You can place ADR orders online for both regular brokerage and retirement accounts (like IRA, SEP-IRA, Keogh, etc.).
+Some ADRs can be bought on margin.

 How are ADR dividends paid?

-Dividends are paid in American dollars but are still subject to foreign-tax withholding.
+Dividends are paid in U.S. dollars, but they may still be subject to foreign tax withholding.

 What are the tax implications of ADRs?

-You may be able to avoid certain taxes involved in buying and selling securities in overseas markets.
-Consult a tax advisor for additional information.
+You might be able to avoid certain taxes that come with trading directly in overseas markets.
+Ask a tax advisor for more details.

 What Are The Reasons to Invest in ADRs?